Bug Bounty Programs

 Want to have an in-depth understanding of all modern aspects of Bug Bounty Programs - How They Can Help Secure Business?
 Read carefully this article and bookmark it to get back later, we regularly update this page.

 The first bug bounty program was launched back in 1995 by Netscape.
 So, the white hacker movement has been around for about 25 years.
 Today, almost all major IT market players pay money for vulnerabilities found, for example: Google, Intel, Tesla, and many others.
-At the same time Apple is on its way, as the company has invited several researchers to cooperate and offered them a rather limited range of tasks.
+At the same time, Apple is on its way, as the company has invited several researchers to cooperate and offered them a rather limited range of tasks.
 So, having found a vulnerability, they should not count on material rewards.

 Bug Bounty for Companies

-Bug bounty platforms help companies defend themselves against modern cyber threats.
+Bug bounty platforms help companies protect themselves against modern cyber threats.
 The company publicly announces the scope of work, the level of remuneration for found vulnerabilities, and anyone can register and take part in the bug bounty program.
 The pool of tasks that the business solves through bug bounty programs is even broader.
 Surprisingly, the bug bounty program is not only about security, although it is primarily about it.
 Its other functions include reducing reputational risks, promoting a brand in the IT community, working with the community, and improving the skills of full-time information security specialists and developers.

-As you can see, the bug bounty program can provide a business with many benefits that are not limited to security issues, but its launch must be approached with the utmost seriousness, ensuring the proper level of availability of technological, human and financial resources.
+As you can see, the bug bounty program can provide a business with many benefits that are not limited to security issues, but its launch must be approached with the utmost seriousness, ensuring the proper level of availability of technological, human, and financial resources.
 In practice, not every company can afford to run a bug bounty program on its own.
 This is due to the fact that most medium and small companies are simply not ready for this.
-If your company doesn't call Google, Facebook or Apple, then few people really know about you.
+If your company doesn't call Google, Facebook, or Apple, then few people really know about you.
 Accordingly, when you inform the whole world that you have launched a bounty bug program, it is unlikely that there will immediately appear a line of people who want to join it.

 To understand why a researcher should spend time on you and whether you will pay bounties or you disappear when it comes to rewarding researchers' efforts, no one knows for sure, and no one knows how professional you approach the matter.
 This is a big risk for white hackers.
 The first thing that a company should have is established processes for dealing with vulnerabilities, or at least it should be able to launch them.
 Second, employees must be ready to launch the bug bounty program.
 Finally, money - the company must allocate a budget for payments for vulnerabilities found.

 Small companies usually do not have the necessary infrastructure and resources to receive and process reports from developers.
-They want to know who will verify vulnerabilities, scope of work and who will communicate with developers every day.
+They want to know who will verify vulnerabilities, the scope of work, and who will communicate with developers every day.
 Most companies do not have sufficient experience and qualifications to conduct their own bug bounty program in a quality manner.
 Therefore, businesses resort to the help of so-called bug bounty platforms, companies that specialize in conducting bug bounty programs.

 Bug Bounty Program Process